BadibossPy/settlement-level-electrification-optimization-benin/README.md

 - Mini-Grids serve medium-sized settlements with higher per-capita costs ($317) but moderate LCOE ($0.80/kWh)
 - SHS serves smallest settlements with lowest per-capita cost ($26) but limited capacity (35-350 kWh/year/household)

+### Decision context

+- **Government and regulators**: spatial rollout can prioritize the 1,523 grid-ready settlements to capture 81% of population while deploying rural incentives for remaining 91% of settlements that require decentralized systems.
+- **Utilities and system planners**: grid investments concentrate in corridors where `dist_to_substations` is low; remote nodes beyond ~35 km from backbone (median Mini-Grid distance) show diminishing returns for grid.
+- **Banks and DFIs**: capital deployment ratio Grid:Mini-Grid:SHS = 70:30:<1 underscores where concessional lines should target (Mini-Grid clusters) while SHS needs mostly working-capital style facilities.
+- **Startups and IPPs**: Mini-Grid nodes average 2,100 people and 147 GWh/year of demand, defining market size for portfolio aggregation; SHS nodes average 62 households with negligible productive load.
+- **Research and academia**: the dataset (17,205 observations, validated schema, executed notebook) is reproducible and extensible for scenario analysis (discount rate, demand, technology costs).

 ## Method

 The model estimates electricity demand per settlement and calculates LCOE for three technologies.
 The technology with minimum LCOE is selected.